jhook777/5hell-for-Grey-Hack-the-Game/README.md

 #######################################
 ### How To build 5hell in Grey Hack:

-First make the directory /root/src as root (its important otherwise that action will get denied) inside your Game
+First make the directory /root/src as root  inside your Game (its important you are root otherwise that action will get denied)

 **Tip: to escalate to root use this command:**